Vietnam is a wonderful country. More and more people are beginning to discover Vietnam’s magnificent land and culture.

 Tip 2 – Learn about the Vietnamese culture before you go

-Before you go to Vietnam learn a bit about Vietnam’s culture and heritage.
-Not only will it give your trip so much more meaning, but you will understand more of what you are looking at and why when you visit Vietnam.
+Before you go to Vietnam, learn a bit about Vietnam’s culture and heritage.
+Not only will it give your trip so much more meaning, but you will also understand what you are looking at and why when you visit Vietnam.

-I love to watch movies and feel that with the right movies you can learn a lot about history and culture.
+I love to watch movies and feel that you can learn a lot about history and culture with the right movies.
 Some of my favorite movies about Vietnam are: